tolstoyevsky/pieman/README.md

 The parameter is used only when `ENABLE_MENDER` is set to `true`.

+##### MENDER_INVENTORY_POLL_INTERVAL=86400

+Specifies the frequency (in seconds) for periodically sending inventory data.
+Inventory data is always sent after each boot of the device, and after a new update has been correctly applied and committed by the device in addition to this periodic interval.
+Default value: 86400 seconds (one day).

+##### MENDER_RETRY_POLL_INTERVAL=300

+Specifies the number of seconds to wait between each attempt to download an update file.
+Note that the client may attempt more often initially to enable rapid upgrades, but will gradually fall back to this value if the server is busy.
+See `MENDER_INVENTORY_POLL_INTERVAL`.

 ##### MENDER_TENANT_TOKEN=""

 Specifies a token which identifies which tenant a device belongs to.
 It requires an account on [hosted.mender.io](https://hosted.mender.io).